peterborisov/Markdown/JS/API-HTTP-REST-WebService.md

 1. HTTP is **connectionless**: after request, the client disconnect from server, when response is ready, server re-establish the connection.
-2. HTTP can deliver any data, as long as two computers can read it.
+2. HTTP is **media independent**:HTTP can deliver any data, as long as two computers can read it.
 3. HTTP is **stateless**: client and server know about each other, just during the current request.
 If it closes and want to connect again, the connection is handled as first one.

 <img src="./assets/how-http-works.png" width="500">